kiran-brahma/dante-astro-theme/src/content/blog/the-four-pillars-of-successful-business-pivots-navigating-change-in-your-business.md

 ### The Exodus and the Evolution

 When a pivot is underway, it's natural for some team members to opt to leave due to concerns about the unknown or apprehensions regarding their new roles.
-Its fine as this provides you with an opportunity to identify passionate individuals who are excited about the new direction.
+It's fine as this provides you with an opportunity to identify passionate individuals who are excited about the new direction.

 When undergoing a pivot, never hire anyone externally for the vacant role but focus on promoting existing employees as this fills vacancies faster, boosts morale, and rewards loyalty.
 External hiring is highly troublesome during a pivot, so leverage your internal talent pool first.

 ## Conclusion

-Remember Pivoting is not easy, but it can be the key to unlocking your business growth ensure survival in a competitive landscape.
+Remember Pivoting is not easy, but it can be the key to unlocking your business growth to ensure survival in a competitive landscape.
 Countless success stories have been written successful pivots.
 Don't fear the Pivot but face it with the same enthusiasm that kickstarted your entrepreneurial journey.

+## Reference
+This post has been written utilising the advise provided in this [blog post](https://foundersnetwork.com/blog/pivot-startup/)